-What is not so awesome, on the other hand, are gnashed up and bruised up shins.
 A knurled barbell will chew up your skin and the bar will leave your shins battered and ouchie’d over the multiple sets and reps.

 Shin guards also have several other benefits, including keeping your calves warm and encouraging a better starting technique.

 Buuuuut deadlifting shin guards are not all made the same.

 They each feature different features, price points, fabrics, and so on.
 Some are adjustable, some are one-size-fits-all, and some need to be properly sized.

 Here’s a breakdown of the best shin guards for deadlifting, key features to look for, and more.

 The Fit Guy Deadlifting Shin Guards

 ⭐⭐⭐ Best overall pick for speed of application + custom fit

 The Fit Guy’s Shin Guards are warm, comfortable, and will protect your shins against gnashing.